 10 of the craziest personal injury claims

-A quick definition for you: a personal injury is a legal term for an injury to the body, mind or emotions, as opposed to an injury to property; the injury is usually the fault of someone else or an organisation.
+In solicitors terms: a personal injury is a legal term for an injury to the body, mind or emotions, as opposed to an injury to property; the injury is usually the fault of someone else or an organisation.
 In many cases, the injured party is entitled to compensation for damages.

-The most talked about personal injury lawsuit in USA history was the 1994, Stella Liebeck v.
+The most talked about personal injury lawsuit in USA history was 1994, Stella Liebeck v.
 McDonalds Restaurants.
-The case now has almost become the stuff of urban legend with many eccentric versions of the event recalled.
+This case now has almost become the stuff of urban legend with many eccentric versions of the event recalled.
 Mostly remembered as — “A woman spills a cup of coffee on her lap, and ends up getting big bucks in court”.

 In this case, Stella Liebeck, an elderly woman who was awarded $2.9m in damages by a jury after spilling a cup of hot McDonald’s coffee on her lap, scalding her legs.
-This was “the original coffee liability case” and many suggest that that is when the media coined the term ‘compensation culture’.
+This was “the original coffee liability case” and many suggest this is when the media coined the term ‘compensation culture’.

-When the focus is given to the headline of a case rather than the facts, it would – but, arguably incorrectly – seem that we are living in a compensation culture; outlined below good examples of such compensation cases, with my own headline take (excuse the puns!).
+When the focus is given to the headline of a case rather than the facts, it would — but, arguably incorrectly — seem that we are living in a compensation culture; outlined below are good examples of such compensation cases, with my own headline take (excuse the puns!).